 Core Member, Virginia Symphony Orchestra Chorus.

 Mrs. Robinson is a local performer, choral director, music director, and private vocal instructor and clinician.
 She attended St. Olaf College, singing and studying under the direction of Dr. Anton Armstrong.
-After graduating from St. Olaf with a Bachelor of Music degree in Vocal Performance, she sang with the Chicago Symphony Chorus, the Virginia Symphony Chorus, and served as a local soloist and vocalist for The Satin Sounds, a big band.
-She has taught private voice and choir for over 20 years and is a local musical director for many community theaters.
-She has been at YMV for over 14 years.
+After graduating from St. Olaf with a Bachelor of Music degree in Vocal Performance, she sang with the Chicago Symphony Chorus, the Virginia Symphony Chorus, and served as a local soloist.
+She has taught private voice and choir for almost 30 years and is a local musical director for many community theaters.
+She has been at YMV for over 18 years.

 • Mrs. Sarah Umlauf